Frequently Asked Questions

 Benzodiazepines were first developed in the 1960s, so scientists have had many decades during which to study and refine them.
 In general, the drugs are extremely safe and pose little risk of adverse reaction with other medications.
 Benzodiazepines are the most commonly prescribed sedatives used today.

-There are a few.
+There are a few to be aware of.
 Some are welcome like amnesia, some not so much.
 On rare occasions, people experience nausea with nitrous oxide or hiccups with oral sedation.
 Your sedation dentist will discuss these unusual occurrences with you.

-In addition to creating a feeling of deep relaxation, sedative medication may produce other effects.
-You may feel the hours pass very quickly or otherwise retain little memory of their time in the dental office.
+In addition to creating a feeling of deep relaxation, sedative medication may produce other positive effects.
+You may feel the hours pass very quickly or otherwise retain little memory of your time in the dental office.
 You’ll experience a decrease in the sensation of pain or discomfort.

 For nitrous oxide only, there is little for you to prepare.
 However, if you are having oral or IV sedation, you may receive a prescription for a sedative to take the night before your first appointment to guarantee a good night's sleep and a complete list of pre-treatment instructions.